duanetoler/RunCLISHcommand/README.md

 * ansible_user
 * ansible_password

-The vars.yml for this playbook contains these two variables, but you can place them anywhere else in your inventory.
+This playbook contains vars.yml with these two variables, but you can place them anywhere else in your inventory.
 However, you will be better served by using a level of indirection, which helps keep vaulted variables safe.